KittywayGD/Nyx/README.md

 ---

-Built for productivity and automation on macOS.
+Built with Python (backend) and Electron (frontend) for productivity on macOS.